 Giuseppe Tartini, author of the well known Il trillo del diavolo, was born in this city, then called Pirano, part of the Republic of Venice.
-The Piran square bears his name, and the birthplace of the composer can be found on a side of the square, the difference being that, at the time of his birth, the place looked completely different.
-The Tartini Square was not always a square, but, at first, an unloading dock for the boats and vessels fishing in the Adriatic, found outside the citadel walls .
-In time, palaces and beautiful administrative buildings begin to rise near the piers.
-As the importance of the place grows, the authorities decide the silting of the golf in 1894 and the building of a true square.
-Two years later, Tartini’s statue is unveiled here, thought of as a focal point, and the square, dominated from the hill by the Saint George church and with a campanile identical to the one in Venice, is a harmonious and lively space, with a proper and accomplished balance of form and proportion.
+The Piran square bears his name, and the birthplace of the composer can be found on one side of the square.
+At the time of his birth, however, the place looked completely different.
+Rather than a square, this area was first a loading dock for fishing boats coming in from the Adriatic, found outside the citadel walls .
+In time, palaces and beautiful administrative buildings were built closer to the piers.
+By 1894, the importance of the place grew enough that the authorities decided to silt the gulf and build a true square.
+Two years later, Tartini’s statue is unveiled, thought of as a focal point, and the square, dominated from the hill by the Saint George church and with a campanile identical to the one in Venice, is a harmonious and lively space, with a proper and accomplished balance of form and proportion.